-CASA OF NH has often been invited to help improve the quality and standards of child protection and judicial activity by participating on many levels and in significant ways.
+CASA OF NH has critical seats on commissions and committees seeking to improve a multi-system response to child abuse and neglect.
+CASA of NH is statutorily assigned to a number of these efforts and is a trusted contributor in efforts to improve the quality and standards of child protection and judicial activity.
 For its part, CASA of NH recognizes its responsibility in the broader context as much as in the individual lives of young children.
-Toward that end, CASA of NH staff members accept assignments on child protection and judicial committees, task forces, review teams, and the like.
+Toward that end, CASA of NH staff members accepts assignments on child protection and judicial committees, task forces, review teams, and the like.
 Some of these opportunities are the following: